An Giang province

+On June 12, 2025, the National Assembly passed Resolution No. 202/2025/QH15, which took effect the same day, merging Kiên Giang Province into An Giang Province.

 Geography

-An Giang occupies a position in the upper reaches of the Mekong Delta.
-The Hậu Giang and Tiền Giang branches of the Mekong River are the dominant geographical features of the province.
+An Giang is located in the upper reaches of the Mekong Delta.
+The Hậu River and Tiền River branches of the Mekong River are the province's dominant geographical features.
 With the exception of the west, most of An Giang is fairly flat and is criss-crossed by many canals and small rivers.
-This terrain has led to An Giang being a significant agricultural center, producing significant quantities of rice.
+This terrain has made An Giang a significant agricultural center, producing significant quantities of rice.

 The Cấm Mountains, also known as the Thất Sơn range or the "Seven Mountains", are located in the western Tịnh Biên District.
 Followers of the Bửu Sơn Kỳ Hương tradition, founded in An Giang in 1849, refer to these mountains as Bửu Sơn, "Precious Mountains".

+Etymology

+The province's name is derived from the Sino-Vietnamese word: 安江, meaning "peaceful river".

 Administrative divisions

+An Giang is subdivided into 14 wards, 85 communes, and 3 special zones (including Phu Quoc, Kien Hai and Tho Chau).

-An Giang is subdivided into 11 district-level sub-divisions:
+Before 2025, An Giang was subdivided into 11 district-level sub-divisions: